 When we think of retirement benefits, Employees Provident Fund (EPF) Public Provident Fund (PPF), Gratuity and National Pension Scheme (NPS) are the few things that strike our mind.
 Very few people know that there is another benefit plan existing known as the superannuation benefit.
 In order to plan your retirement in a better way, it is very important to know your superannuation benefits.
 It is an organizational pension program created by a company for the benefit of its employees.
 In other words, it is referred to as a company pension plan.
 What is Superannuation Fund Benefit all about?
 Who is eligible to get Super Annuation Benefit?
 How does Superannuation scheme work exactly?
-How Superannuation Calculation is done?
-What are various income tax benefits available in Superannuation scheme?
+How Superannuation Calculation is done in 2020?
+What are various income tax benefits available in Superannuation scheme in 2020?

 What is Superannuation in India?

 Today, most companies offer a superannuation scheme, but many of might have less knowledge about superannuation act in India.
 Superannuation fund meaning in simple terms is a kind of retirement benefit that is offered to you by your employer.
 Your employer makes a contribution every year on your behalf towards the group superannuation policy held by the employer.
 Usually, the companies take Superannuation Plans from any of the approved insurance companies like LIC or ICICI approved insurance companies and contributes therein.
 The returns of the superannuation fund may differ according to the company providing the annuation insurance.

 The employees who have been contributing to the superannuation scheme of their company during their employment; at the time of retirement or resignation have the option of buying a superannuation-linked pension from any insurance company.

 There are two types of super annuation benefits: